 Lenndy primarily lists business loans, however, as we write our Lenndy review, the majority of loans are personal loans from First Finance and Daily Credit.

 All loans listed on Lenndy are only funded a maximum amount of 95%, as the loan originators have at least 5% invested from their own capital.
-In the P2P world, we refer to this as ‘kin in the game’.
+In the P2P world, we refer to this as ‘Skin in the game’ which is a very small portion.

 Is Lenndy Safe?

 Before you sign up to Lenndy, we suggest doing your own due diligence.
-Lenndy’s website isn’t up to date as they are currently rebuilding it.
+Lenndy’s website isn’t up to date as they are currently rebuilding it for almost a year now.
 As we write our Lenndy review, we could not access Lenndy’s terms and conditions, which is why we reached out to the website to ask for these documents.
 Find all the important documents in PDF format here.

 Who Runs the Company?